 Fludarabine is also known as Fludara®.
-It is used to treat chronic lymphocytic leukaemia (CLL), acute myeloid leukaemia (AML) and some types of non-Hodgkin lymphoma.
+It is used to treat some types of leukaemia and some types of non-Hodgkin lymphoma.

 Fludarabine (Fludara®) is used to treat:

 It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.
 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.